NoeltHS/Test/frequently-asked-questions/frequently-asked-questions.md

 {: .no_toc }
 Yes.

+### How can I get unblacklisted or unbanned?
+{: .text-red-300 }
+{: .no_toc }
+In order to get unblacklisted or unbanned, submit an appeal through [this form](https://bit.ly/blacklistbanappeals).
+Ensure all requirements are met before submitting the form.

+### How can I get unbanned from BloxStreet’s Discord server?
+{: .text-red-300 }
+{: .no_toc }
+In order to get unbanned from BloxStreet’s Discord server, submit an appeal through [this form](https://bit.ly/discordbanappeals).
+Ensure all requirements are met before submitting the form.

+### Where can I find my appeal result?
+{: .text-red-300 }
+{: .no_toc }
+In order to find your appeal result, join the [BloxStreet Staffing Support server](https://discord.gg/mCT4BxCcuk) and head to the [#appeal-status](https://discord.com/channels/952320451827347537/952325607251902494) channel.

+### How can I ally with BloxStreet?
+{: .text-red-300 }
+{: .no_toc }
+In order to ally with BloxStreet, fill out [this form](https://bit.ly/bloxstreetallianceapplication).
+Ensure all requirements are met before submitting the form.

 ### Can I become a developer or a moderator for BloxStreet?
 {: .text-red-300 }
 {: .no_toc }